polydawn/rio/doc/dev/README.md

 - `go.polydawn.net/transmat/*` -- implementations of filesystem packing formats.
 E.g. `tar`.
   - REVIEW: so is this name a bug and the whole package should be `s/transmat/packing/`??
 Probably
 - `go.polydawn.net/transmat/mixins/fshash` -- helper functions for accumulating a hash for a fileset.
 Used in some of the transmat implementations.
+- `go.polydawn.net/lib/*` -- grabbag library functions; these are things that *probably* make sense even more broadly than rio, but are vendored here for simplicity's sake.

 Overall, seen from the outside (as a consumer of `rio`-as-a-library):